Current issue: 58(4)

 Anonymised data refer to a dataset where information that directly identifies research objects is removed.
 This may be e.g., personally identifying information or exact location (coordinates) of threatened organisms studied.

-Metadata are formed by a structured description of your raw or research data.
-The metadata include keywords for finding your data, instructions for accessing your data, copyright and licencing information, definition of all variables, a concise description on collection and/r measurements used for creating the data and information on publications based on the data and/or other use of the data.
+Metadata are formed by a structured description of your data.
+The metadata include keywords for finding your data, instructions for accessing your data, copyright and licencing information, definition of all variables, a concise description on collection and/or measurements used for creating the data and information on publications based on the data and/or other use of the data.

 Paradata refer to the information on materials and methods used for creating a data set.
 A transparently written Materials and Methods section of an article forms acceptable paradata.

 1) Citation standards refer to the use of community-based standards, such as nomenclature and reporting standards, where applicable.
 Silva Fennica requires e.g., that taxonomic nomenclature follows an internationally recognised database and soils are classified according to the World Reference Base for Soil Resources.
 If publicly available data not produced by the authors are used in an article, they must be cited according to the instructions of DataCite in the list of references.
-These requirements contribute towards fulfilling the interoperability of data, or the letter I in FAIR principles.
+These requirements contribute towards fulfilling the interoperability and reusability of data.
 See chapter 8 of these author instructions for detailed instructions.

-2) You must state in a dedicated section of the article how to access your data.
+2) Your research data must be open as a condition for publishing your research article, research note or data note in Silva Fennica.
+In a dedicated section of the article you must write out how to access your data.
 If the data are not open for an acceptable reason, you are requested to explain why they are not open.
 Each case of not opening your data must be agreed before submission with the Editor-in-Chief or the Managing Editor of Silva Fennica.
 Open data must be posted in a trusted open repository for wide reusability.
-Opening of data is a condition for publishing, unless you have reasons accepted by Silva Fennica for not opening your data.
-Even in the latter case, the metadata of your data set must be open.
+Even in the case that your data are not open for an acceptable reason, the metadata of your data set must be open.

 4) Research materials are the materials used for conducting the research or collected during the research but are not in a directly analysable form.
 Research materials may be digital e.g., questionnaires, survey instruments and scripts used in social sciences, video used in forest work research or photographs used for identifying plants.
 Physical materials include e.g., voucher specimens of plants collected for a particular research project or cryopreserved microbia.
 Collection and archival materials (e.g., plant specimens studied in a museum) must be identified so that other scientist may find them.
 You must state if materials are available and if not, why.
 See point 8.2 for these instructions.